-In order to perform explicit computations with elliptic curves over finite fields, we first need to understand how to do arithmetic in finite fields.
+In order to perform explicit computations with elliptic curves over finite fields, we first need to understand arithmetic in finite fields.
 In many of the applications we will consider, the finite fields involved will be quite large, so it is important to understand the computational complexity of finite field operations.
 This is a huge topic, one to which an entire course could be devoted, but we will spend just one week on finite field arithmetic (this lecture and the next), with the goal of understanding the most commonly used algorithms and analyzing their asymptotic complexity.
 This will force us to omit many details.

 The first step is to fix an explicit representation of finite field elements.
-This might seem like a technical detail, but it is actually crucial; questions of computational complexity are meaningless otherwise.
+This might seem like a technical detail, but it is actually quite crucial; questions of computational complexity are meaningless otherwise.

 Example 3.1.
 As we will prove shortly, the multiplicative group of a finite field is cyclic.
-So one way to represent nonzero elements of a finite field is as powers of a fixed generator.
-With this representation multiplication and division are easy, and solving the discrete logarithm problem is essentially trivial.
-But addition is hard.
-We will instead choose a representation that makes addition and subtraction very easy, multiplication slightly harder but still easy, and division slightly harder still, but still easy (all quasi-linear time).
-But solving the discrete logarithm problem will be very difficult (no polynomial-time algorithm known).
+So one way to represent the nonzero elements of a finite field explicit powers of a fixed generator (so it is enough to specify just the exponent).
+With this representation multiplication and division are easy, solving the discrete logarithm problem is trivial, but addition is hard.
+We will instead choose a representation that makes addition (and subtraction) very easy, multiplication slightly harder but still easy, division slightly harder than multiplication but still easy (all these operations take quasi-linear time).
+But solving the discrete logarithm problem will be hard (no polynomial-time algorithm is known).

 For they sake of brevity, we will focus primarily on finite fields of large characteristic, and prime fields in particular, although the algorithms we describe will work in any finite field of odd characteristic.
-Fields of characteristic 2 are quite important in practical applications (coding theory in particular), and there are many specialized algorithms that are optimized for such fields, but we will not consider them here.1
+Fields of characteristic 2 are quite important in practical applications (coding theory in particular), and there are many specialized algorithms that are optimized for such fields, but we will not address them here.